elihoole/nano-bm25/REFLECTIONS.md

 ## Background

 I interviewed for a search engineering role.
 Since I work on search stuff everyday at [paralegal.lk](https://www.paralegal.lk), I assumed that my relevant technical knowledge is up to scratch.
-A busy work week meant that I went in a underprepared.
+A busy work week meant that I went in underprepared.
 Rust from not having interviewed for technical roles for nearly two years had a compounding impact.

  At the interview, most questions focused on search fundamentals: preprocessing, indexing, general purpose retrieval algorithms, etc. Stuff I know quite well.
 Or, stuff I thought I knew quite well.
 It turned out that I could not, infact, answer some basic questions.